Chinchwad: History

-The city of Chinchwad has been famous being the birthplace of the freedom fighters Chapekar brothers.
-The historic Morya Gosavi Ganpati Mandir, built in the 15th century and the Morya Gosavi Samadhi Mandir is situated in Gandhi Peth of old Chinchwad or Chinchwadgaon region.
+The city of Chinchwad has been famous for being the birthplace of the freedom fighters Chapekar brothers.
+The historic Morya Gosavi Maharaj Sanjivan Samadhi Mandir, built in the 15th century and the Mangalmurti wada are situated in old Chinchwad or Chinchwadgaon region.
+The most famous devotee of Lord Ganesh.
+He was a Hindu saint who lived from 1375 CE to 1561 CE and he was a prominent saint for the Ganapatya sect of Hindus.

-With rapid industrialization & urbanization in 1990s, the population of Chinchwad started growing gradually.
-Chinchwad hosts companies like SKF, Tata Motors, Cotton Greaves, Premier,KSB and many other companies.
-Chinchwad has prominent & well developed residential pockets namely Bijalinagar, Premlok Park, Udyognagar, Tanajinagar, Keshavnagar, Shahunagar & Sambhajinagar.
-Empire Estate & Queenstown are popular residential complexes in Chinchwad.
-With the opening of Elpro City Square near Chaphekar Chowk in 2019, a one-stop shopping & entertainment destination, Chinchwad has become a self-sufficient & upmarket suburb of Pune.
-It also has malls namely Premier Plaza Mall, Aishwaryam One, Gems Crystal Mall & has stores of Star Bazaar & DMart too.
-With the onset of Metro along the Old Mumbai-Pune highway, various land parcels of industries are being redeveloped into luxurious residential complexes & business parks.
+With rapid industrialization and urbanization in 1990s, the population of Chinchwad started growing gradually.
+Chinchwad hosts companies like SKF, Tata Motors, Cotton Greaves, Premier, KSB and many other companies.
+Chinchwad has prominent and well developed residential pockets namely Bijalinagar, Premlok Park, Udyognagar, Tanajinagar, Keshavnagar, Shahunagar and Sambhajinagar.
+Empire Estate and Queenstown are popular residential complexes in Chinchwad.
+With the opening of Elpro City Square near Chaphekar Chowk in 2019, a one-stop shopping and entertainment destination, Chinchwad has become a self-sufficient and upmarket suburb of Pune.
+It also has malls namely Premier Plaza Mall, Aishwaryam One, Gems Crystal Mall and has stores of Star Bazaar and DMart too.
+With the onset of Metro along the Old Mumbai-Pune highway, various land parcels of industries are being redeveloped into luxurious residential complexes and business parks.

 Chinchwad has many recreational spaces like Jijau Paryatan Kendra, Bird Valley, Nisargkavi Bahinabai Chaudhary Zoo, Pimpri Chinchwad Krida Udyan, BharatRatna Atal Bihari Vajpayee Udyan, Joggers Park, Science Park and many other small gardens.
 Ramkrushna More Natyagruha is a spacious auditorium in Chinchwad.